103 Main Street

 Michichi Dam Recreation Area

 Situated directly south of Michichi on Secondary Highway 849, Michichi Dam Recreation Area is a quiet getaway to enjoy fishing or camping.
 Conveniently located 25 km north of Drumheller, it is an excellent spot to camp and still be close enough to go visit the Royal Tyrrell Museum of Palaeontology and other tourist attractions in the area.
 There are eighteen formal campsites complete with firepits and picnic tables.
 Eighteen sites are powered sites.
 As well, there are twenty overflow campsites and group camping areas and camp kitchen facilities.
 There are coin operated shower facilities with handicap access.
 There are flush toilets available in the shower house.
 There is CSA approved playground equipment.
 There is an RV water and sewer station available for your convenience.
 The campground is equipped with 8 water hookups and no sewer hookups.
 There is potable water.
 We do not take reservations.
-Firewood is included in your camping fee if available.
 Camping is on a first come, first serve basis.

 Michichi Dam Recreation Area is stocked with fish on a fairly annual basis.
 In 2011, there were 14,000 rainbow trout, with an average length of 14 cm, stocked in the dam.